-Park on a flat, level surface, header on the ground and the ground speed lever in N-DETENT.
+Park on a flat, level surface, header on the ground and the ground speed lever in N-DETENT and steering wheel locked.

 Before stopping engine, run at low idle for approximately five minutes to cool hot engine parts (and allow turbocharger to slow down while engine oil pressure is available).